-Fall 2021: Hawkeye (Disney+)
+November 24, 2021: Hawkeye (Disney+)

 One of the most popular Marvel series of the 2010s is getting the (loose) adaptation it deserves.

-February 8, 2022: Thor: Love and Thunder
+May 6, 2022: Thor: Love and Thunder

 By the gods!
 A new Thor will emerge in Thor: Love and Thunder.
 Jane Foster, played by Natalie Portman, will wield the hammer of Thor (living up to Jason Aaron’s epic comic book series The Mighty Thor) in a new film from Thor: Ragnarok director Taika Waititi.
 Chris Hemsworth will again return as Thor, and Tessa Thompson back as Valkyrie.